 As an aside, Hawaii has made it illegal to swim with dolphins in its waters, as of late 2021, due to how many people were crowding- and basically harassing- them during the daytime, when these nocturnal creatures rest (this is why we can’t have nice things).
 So friendly reminder to give all wildlife space and respect, so we can continue observing these incredible critters in a non-harmful manner.

-- Grab some much needed coffee and breakfast grub at the beloved Leoda’s Kitchen and Pie Shop, which dishes up self-proclaimed “glorified grandma comfort food.”
+Grab some much needed coffee and breakfast grub at the beloved Leoda’s Kitchen and Pie Shop, which dishes up self-proclaimed “glorified grandma comfort food.”
 Basically, all my favorite things!

-Consider hopping a ferry over to the neighboring island of Lanai.
+Alternatively, if you’re not much of a beach lover, consider taking a ferry over to the neighboring island of Lanai.
 Here, you can snorkel at Hulopoe Bay Beach, see stunning cliffs along the Pu’upehe Trail, and experience some of the other incredible things to do in Lanai!

 Day 3: Road to Hana